Regaining brand reputation & customer trust

 How do you revitalize a bank that’s had serious reputation issues?
 Following fallout from the financial crisis and being nationalized by the state, Austria’s Hypo Alpe-Adria-Bank (Hypo Bank) was dealing with serious legacy issues.
 By the time Advent International, a private equity investor, and the European Bank for Reconstruction and Development (EBRD) acquired it in 2015, consumers’ consideration of Hypo was very low.

 The new owners knew it needed a brand-new bank, and in January of 2016, Prophet was enlisted to help rebuild it from the ground up.
 In a matter of weeks, we worked with bank executives to rename it Addiko.
-A word with no official meaning, it gave the bank a blank slate, and a second chance with consumers.
+A clear signal of change, the new brand name gave the bank a blank slate, and a second chance with consumers.

 Our research uncovered a crucial customer insight that people in Croatia, Serbia and Slovenia felt confused by overly complex banking products.
 We realized that while most banks pile on more products and paperwork, customers actually want less.
 They want a simpler, hassle-free way of banking.
 This led to Addiko’s new brand promise: Straightforward banking that focuses on essentials.
 That meant becoming more efficient, with shorter queues, and more digital and mobile options.
 And it called for communicating simply, eliminating jargon, shortening contracts and avoiding asterisks.
 A clever graphic character, cleanly drawn, walked consumers through the changes, as did a complete advertising campaign.